Portobello, Dublin: 1966: Nelson's head goes missing from a Clanbrassil Street shed

 In 1966 a group of students from National College of Art and Design stole the head of lord Nelson's Pillar, which had been blown up by Irish nationalists in March 1966.
 The head had been stored in a shed off Clanbrassil Street by Dublin City Corporation.
-The students broke into the shed and put the head in the back of a hatchback and made off with it.
-The head later appeared in numerous locations most notably the set of a Dubliners concert and also in a London antique shop close to Trafalgar square where the other pillar is located.
+The students broke into the shed, put the head in the back of a hatchback and made off with it.
+The head later appeared in numerous locations most notably the set of a Dubliners concert and also in a London antique shop close to Trafalgar Square where the other pillar is located.

 Literary references

 "I saw him a few times in the Bleeding Horse in Camden street with Boylan, the billsticker."
 Ulysses, Chapter 16, Eumaeus episode, James Joyce.

 A story by Brian J. Showers called "Favourite No. 7 Omnibus", which can be found in the collection The Bleeding Horse and Other Ghost Stories, is a fictionalisation of an accident on the bridge between Portobello and Rathmines where a number of passengers on a Number 7 omnibus drowned in the Grand Canal.
 According to another story in the book, the Bleeding Horse pub is haunted by a spectral horse that died in the Battle of Rathmines.
 The story "Quis Separabit" is about the former Blackberry Fair in Rathmines, which is said to be haunted by the notorious Blackberry Man.
 The stories in Showers' collection, while drawing on facts from the histories of both Portobello and Rathmines, are largely works of fiction.